liquidnitrogen2227/collaborative-canvas/README.md

-# Collaborative Canvas (TypeScript minimal)
+# Collaborative Canvas (TypeScript + Socket.io)

-Simple real-time collaborative drawing using vanilla Canvas, Node.js, and Socket.io.
+Real-time multi-user drawing with brush/eraser, colors, stroke width, live cursors, and global undo/redo.
+Vanilla Canvas on the frontend and Node.js + Socket.io on the backend.
+No frameworks.

 ## Quick start